 Your blood alcohol concentration, or BAC, is the amount of alcohol in your blood.
 For example, if your BAC is .05%, that means you have 50 milligrams of alcohol in 100 millitres of blood.
 Each drink you have within a certain timeframe increases your BAC.

 A number of factors affect how quickly your BAC rises and drops.
 Body type, weight and food intake at the time of drinking can all impact your BAC.
-Since women tend to be smaller than men and have more fatty tissue, a woman who drinks as much alcohol as a man usually has a higher BAC.

 Legal and Administrative BAC Limits